BANANAPEEL202/FiggieBot/README.md

 2. Install all dependencies for the Python Server (found in requirements.txt)
 3. Download the Processing UI Executable from [here](https://www.dropbox.com/scl/fo/gc0esniabuzvkd9xy60qu/h?rlkey=nwmxmtbk1mx4xlibhjqa7lz08&dl=0)

-# Configuration
-1. Open up the Server.py in an IDE
-2. Modify the frames (such as redFrame, tradeFrame) to crop the corresponding section of the screen on your device
-3. For more help, feel free to open an issue

 # Usage
 1. Run Server.py
 2. Run the Processing.org executable